Recovery in Dominica after Hurricane Maria

 Soon after Hurricane Dorian made landfall, we sent a ShelterBox assessment team in the Bahamas.

-Our teams have conducted exhaustive research alongside IOM and the Red Cross, and have also met with our local Rotary contacts and other humanitarian agencies.
+Our teams conducted exhaustive research alongside IOM and the Red Cross, and met with our local Rotary contacts and other humanitarian agencies.

 Our teams are no longer in the country, but our work in the Bahamas will not stop.
 We’ll stay in contact with Rotary, the Government and with the other organisations who worked as part of the coordinated response.
 We will be ready to return if we have a part to play in future plans.

 A low-pressure system formed on August 23, strengthening to a tropical storm on August 24 and becoming a hurricane on August 28.
 Dorian was the fourth named storm of the 2019 hurricane season, which runs from June 1 to November 30.

 At it strongest, Dorian was a category 5 hurricane.
 This is the strongest recorded hurricane in the Bahamas’ history, with wind speeds of 185 mph and storm surge of up to 23 feet.